-- → Guide to the legislation under which the public body was established - → Copy of the Budget Allocation and Monitoring letter from the sponsor Minister for the coming year - → National Performance Framework - → Strategic guidance from the Scottish Government - → Copy of the public body's current Framework Document - → Standing Orders for the conduct of Board meetings - → Organisational structure, staff directory, office addresses etc - → Biographical and contact details of other Board members (and, where appropriate, those in subsidiary Boards and committees) - → Summary of key roles and responsibilities within the organisation Board, subsidiary Boards and committees, Chief Executive/ Accountable Officer, management team, other senior staff - → Forward programme of Board meeting dates and any other key events (press launches, conferences etc)
+- → Guide to any legislation under which the public body was established - → Copy of the Budget Allocation and Monitoring letter from the sponsor Minister for the coming year - → National Performance Framework - → Strategic guidance from the Scottish Government - → Copy of the public body's current Framework Document - → Standing Orders for the conduct of Board meetings - → Organisational structure, staff directory, office addresses etc - → Biographical and contact details of other Board members (and, where appropriate, those in subsidiary Boards and Committees) - → Summary of key roles and responsibilities within the organisation Board, subsidiary Boards and committees, Chief Executive/ Accountable Officer, management team, other senior staff - → Forward programme of Board meeting dates and any other key events (press launches, conferences etc.)

-- → The organisation's Code of Conduct for Board members - → The Standards Commission Guidance on the Model Code for Members of Devolved Public Bodies - → Copy of the organisation's Data Protection, Freedom of Information and other relevant policies and procedures relating to corporate governance and accountability - and if they exist: - → Policy for Board members in dealing with the media - → List of acronyms relating to the public body's area of work, partner organisations etc. - → The Corporate Risk Register - → Schedule of Matters Reserved for the Decision of the Board and Scheme of Delegation - → Action plan arising from most recent review of Board effectiveness - → The Scottish Public Services Ombudsman model Complaints Handling procedure
+- → The organisation's Code of Conduct for Board members - → The Standards Commission Guidance on the Model Code for Members of Devolved Public Bodies - → Copy of the organisation's Data Protection, Freedom of Information and other relevant policies and procedures relating to corporate governance and accountability - and if they exist: - → Policy for Board members in dealing with the media - → List of acronyms relating to the public body's area of work, partner organisations etc. - → The Corporate Risk Register - → Schedule of Matters Reserved for the Decision of the Board and Scheme of Delegation - → Action plan arising from most recent review of Board effectiveness - → The Scottish Public Services Ombudsman model Complaints Handling procedure and briefing note for Board members - → Minutes from at least the last four Board and Audit Committee meetings - → Copy of Corporate Parent Plan (should the public body be classified as a Corporate Parent in Schedule 4 of the Children and Young People (Scotland) Act 2014